MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/whats-new/index.md

                 <h3>Adapters</h3>
                 <h4>Adapters are Apache Maven projects.</h4>
-                <p>Starting from v8.0, adapters are treated as Maven projects.
+                <p>Adapters are now treated as Maven projects.
 You can create, build, and deploy adapters by using standard command-line Maven commands or using any IDE that supports Maven, such as Eclipse and IntelliJ.</p>

                 <h4>Adapter configuration and deployment in DevOps environments</h4>
                 <ul>
-                    <li>Starting with v8.0 of {{ site.data.keys.mf_server }}, administrators can use the {{ site.data.keys.mf_console }} to modify the behavior of an adapter that has been deployed.
+                    <li>{{ site.data.keys.mf_server }} administrators can now use the {{ site.data.keys.mf_console }} to modify the behavior of an adapter that has been deployed.
 After reconfiguration, the changes take effect in the server immediately, without the need to redeploy the adapter, or restart the server.</li>
-                    <li>Starting with v8.0, you can "hot deploy" adapters, meaning deploy, undeploy, and redeploy them at run time, while {{ site.data.keys.mf_server }} is still serving traffic.</li>
+                    <li>You can now "hot deploy" adapters, meaning deploy, undeploy, and redeploy them at run time, while {{ site.data.keys.mf_server }} is still serving traffic.</li>
                 </ul>

                 <h4>Changes in the adapter descriptor file</h4>
-                <p>The adapter.xml descriptor file for V8.0.0 has changed slightly.
+                <p>The <b>adapter.xml</b> descriptor file has changed slightly.
 For more information on the structure of the adapter descriptor file for adapters, see the <a href="{{site.baseurl}}/tutorials/en/foundation/8.0/adapters/">Adapters tutorials</a>.</p>

                 <h4>Integration with Swagger UI</h4>
-                <p>Starting from v8.0, {{ site.data.keys.mf_server }} integrates with Swagger UI.
+                <p>{{ site.data.keys.mf_server }} now integrates with Swagger UI.
 For any adapter, you can view the associated API by clicking View Swagger Docs in the Resources tab in the {{ site.data.keys.mf_console }}.
 The feature is available in development environments only.</p>

                 <h4>Support for JavaScript adapters</h4>
-                <p>v8.0 supports JavaScript adapters with HTTP and SQL connectivity types, only.</p>
+                <p>JavaScript adapters are supported with HTTP and SQL connectivity types, only.</p>

                 <h4>Support for JAX-RS 2.0</h4>
                 <p>JAX-RS 2.0 introduces new server-side functionality: server-side asynchronous HTTP, filters and interceptors.
 Adapters can now exploit these new features.</p>